 Understandably, employees may also find the request itself to be harassment contrary to the Act given our names are a fundamental part of our identity; it is likely that employees would find it offensive to be asked to take a different name.

 Your employer getting your name right is also vital to building trust and confidence between you and your employer.
-Requiring you to change it could therefore also be a fundamental breach of that duty of trust and confidence and form the basis of a constructive unfair dismissal claim if you have already been working for that employer for 2 years.
+Requiring you to change it could therefore also be a fundamental breach of that duty of trust and confidence and form the basis of a if you have already been working for that employer for 2 years.

 What should I do if I am asked to change my name?